ftasse/Sketch2Shape/docs/README.md

 ###  3D Line rendering techniques

-Line rendering is a well-understood method in 3D Graphics.
-Given a 3D mesh and a camera pose, we want to render an image that captures the silhouettes, ridges and contours of the mesh.
-My open-source project [shape2d-tools](https://bitbucket.org/ftasse/shape2d_tools/src) does just that with two diffent method:
+Line rendering is a well-understood process in 3D Graphics.
+Given a 3D mesh and a camera pose, we want to render an image that captures the silhouettes, ridges and contours of the mesh from the camera viewpoint.
+My open-source project [shape2d-tools](https://bitbucket.org/ftasse/shape2d_tools/src) does just that with two different methods:

 1- A simple silhouette rendering `Silhouette Window` that uses a specific geometry shader to render silhouette edges from a 3D geometry, based on the light direction and the vertex normals.
 Below is an example of sketches generated using this technique:

 ![alt A 3D mesh](/Sketch2Shape/images/silhouette_edges/M000019.png  "a 3D Mesh") ![alt Line rendering from position 1](/Sketch2Shape/images/silhouette_edges/M000019_1.png  "Line rendering from position 1") ![alt Line rendering from position 2](/Sketch2Shape/images/silhouette_edges/M000019_4.png  "Line rendering from position 2")

 2- A more complex method, `Suggestive Contours Window` is based on [Suggestive Contours](http://gfx.cs.princeton.edu/proj/sugcon/) from Princeton.
-Beyond the usual silhouette edges, they detect and draw apparent ridges they compute from the geometry.
-This produces those suggestive contours a human artist typically have in their sketches.
+Beyond the usual silhouette edges, they detect and draw apparent ridges computed from the geometry.
+This produces those suggestive contours a human artist will typically have in their sketch.

-Both techniques will be valid to genrate sketches from any 3D model.
+Both techniques will be valid to generate sketches from any 3D model.
 However, neither take into account texture information.
-The Shapenet Core models are textured, and these textures can infer more cues about the 3D shape.
+The Shapenet Core models are textured, and these textures can provide more cues about 3D shapes.

 ###  2D Edge Detection